user profile avatar

 Elevate Women in Technology Scholarship

 One technology I’ve recently learned about is spinal implants.
 It is an amazingly miraculous device that reverses the effects of severe spinal cord damage.
 As I was researching and reading articles, I was amazed by the effectiveness and efficiency of the new device.
 Scientists have developed small battery packs connected to little electrode wires that are helping people with paralysis walk again.
 The battery pack is surgically placed under the abdomen, and the electrodes are implanted into the spinal cord.
 The battery pack sends electrical impulses through the wires, delivering shocks to the damaged spinal column.
 With a severe spinal cord injury, the communication pathways between the brain and the spinal cord become damaged.
 The electrodes help reconnect this pathway and induce movement.
 Scientists have even created a software control panel on tablets with Bluetooth connection to the battery pack.
-The scientists can press a control button, such as a left footstep button.
+The scientists can press a control button, such as a left foot step button.
 This causes the patient’s left foot to move forward.
-This astounding device has helped paralyzed people walk, cycle, and swim in just a few short months.
+This astounding device has helped people walk, cycle, and swim in just a few short months.
 Spinal implants are inspiring to me because of the hope they can instill.
 People who never thought it would be possible to walk, have been able to walk with just a cane for support.
-To me, this is a true milestone in technology.
+To me, it’s a true milestone in technology.
 Scientists hope this device will one day make its way to more and more people.
-Perhaps someday they can help create a world where everyone can walk, run, dance, and truly live and enjoy life to the fullest.
+Maybe someday they can help create a world where everyone can walk, run, dance, and truly live and enjoy life to the fullest.
 Technology like this inspires me because these advancements pave the way to make the world a better place.
-I look forward to graduating college as a Biomedical Engineer, I will be able to join this astonishing force of positive change for the world.
+After I graduate college as a Biomedical Engineer, I will have the honor of joining this astonishing force of positive change for the world.
+The sky’s the limit with these advancements and new technological inventions.

 Gabriel Martin Memorial Annual Scholarship